 Staff in the Central Region continued the development of an Oracle database, currently named "Sedna", for historical multi-species large-mesh and small mesh trawl survey data.
 Though these surveys originated as Tanner crab and shrimp surveys many groundfish species are captured and in fact compose most of the catches in recent years.
 They therefore, represent a valuable tool for monitoring groundfish population trends and collecting biological data.
-These database projects are error-checking, reformatting, and consolidating survey data for all years so they can be captured in a standardized database format to facilitate convenient access for analyses and timely reporting.
+The Sedna database project is currently in MS Access and is awaiting transition to Oracle by regional staff.
+Queries are complete for calculating cpue and biomass estimates from all trawl surveys and survey areas.
 All data are being additionally captured in a GIS for spatial analysis.
 The long-term goal is to have the database house all Central Region commercial fisheries survey and port sampling data in a GIS relational format.

-The Department of Fish and Game manages state groundfish fisheries under regulations set triennially by the Board of Fisheries.
+The department manages state groundfish fisheries under regulations set triennially by the Board of Fisheries.
 The department announces the open and closed fishing periods consistent with the established regulations, and has authority to close fisheries at any time for justifiable conservation reasons.
 The department also cooperates with NMFS in regulating fisheries in the offshore waters.